 The giant balloons, soaring through the sky next to the tall buildings along Central Park West are an absolutely amazing sight.
 You will want to be able to capture the moment!

-If you feel like the parade might be a bit too much for you, you can attend the "blowing-up-of-the-balloons-party" the night before.
-All the balloons are spread out around the block at the Museum of Natural History.
-Beginning around 5pm, they blow up the balloons so you can walk around and see them up close.
-Great for kids who may not be able to sit through the entire parade.
-Just be warned that this also gets crowded the later you go.
+If you feel like the Macy's parade might be a bit too much for you, you can attend the "blowing-up-of-the-balloons-party" the night before.
+You'll be able to walk around and see the balloons up close.
+This is a great option for kids who may not be able to sit through the entire parade.

-And for those of you far from this bustling city, cozy up in your pj's and slippers and flip on the TV to watch the parade from the comfort of your warm home.
-It's not quite as magical as being there in person, but it is still fun & look for me–I'll be waving!
+For you who are far from this bustling city, cozy up in your pj's and slippers and flip on the NBC TV to watch the parade from the comfort of your warm home.
+It's not quite as magical as being there in person, but it is still fun & look for me--I'll be waving!

 Happy Thanksgiving from the City!